Improving Real Estate

 A comparative market analysis and an appraisal are the standard methods for determining a home's value.

-any given time.
-Appraisers review numerous factors including recent comparable sales, location, square footage and
+Appraisers review numerous factors including recent comparable sales, location, square footage and construction quality.

 What are the differences between market value and appraised value?